I know that many property investors are a little intimidated by the thought of bidding for a property at auction.

 I can understand why because auctions are an emotional and exciting event.

-But there are also some things you shouldn’t do at auctions – blunders that could cost you a great investment.
+So let's look at some things you shouldn’t do at auctions – blunders that could cost you a great home or investment property.

 Then, you see, they’ll hang around after the auction, hoping a deal isn’t reached so they can jump in and negotiate the bargain of the century – alas, this is usually a terrible tactic.